 At university, she never felt discriminated against by her professors, who she said always treated her fairly.
 But it was different when it came to commoners. ”Someone may leave their seat on a full bus to avoid sitting next to you,” she said.

 The attitude often even permeated into fellow students. ”They think black people are poor.
 They don’t believe Africa is developed,” she explained.
 “Their racism is because they don’t have exposure.”

 That version of Africa wasn’t entirely different from what A V Madhusudhan had heard of while growing up in Bengaluru.
 But, before launching Just Practicals, his education startup that works with African students, Madhusudhan travelled through the continent.
 Those journeys changed his perception.

 “I feel Indians need to gain knowledge about Africa.
 That’s what’s missing,” he told Quartz at the protest outside Bengaluru’s Town Hall.
-“Once we educate ourselves about Africa, I am sure we will understand these students better.”“They think black people are poor.
-They don’t believe Africa is developed.
-Their racism is because they don’t have exposure.”
+“Once we educate ourselves about Africa, I am sure we will understand these students better.”

 But Africa’s affection for Indian education may already be fraying.
 Anecdotal information collected by Madhusudhan suggests that, after a rise in African students coming to India between 2008 and 2014, the numbers are tapering off.
 There were about 10,000 students from African countries, according to an Indian government survey (pdf) based on data between 2010 and 2012.
 However, Madhusudhan estimates that about four times that number of African students actually remain in the country.